-This basic receiver consists of a triode regenerative detector transformer coupled to one stage of audio.
+This basic receiver consists of a '01 triode regenerative detector transformer coupled to "one step" of audio.

 The character of this radio is a set by the Air King Short Wave Coils.
 These three coils with a 140mmfd capacitor cover 80, 40 and 20 meters.
 This coil set has a movable antenna coil mounted on the base/socket but each coil includes it's own tickler winding.

 C1 is the main tuning control with C2 acting as bandspread.
 Three methods of bandspread were typical in the 20s.
 One was two capacitors in series, the second was a capacitor connected to a tap on the coil and, finally, parallel capacitors.
 The first two, with the right coils, allows each ham band to be spread across the entire dial.
 The third works for any coil but bandspread will not be optimum for each band.
 Given my "store bought" coils that I did not want to modify, I opted to use the parallel capacitor method of bandspread.
 80 meters covers the entire dial.
 Other bands are squeezed down a little.